markohautala/markohautala/README.md

 - 👋 Hi there!
 I’m @markohautala
 - 🎓 I’m an educated teacher, making the transition to become a full-stack software developer.
 I enjoy life and amongst my hobbies are producing music and working out.
-- 💻 I’m currently upskilling in: React, Jest, Flask and Django.
+- 💻 I’m currently upskilling in: Flask and Django.
 - 📫 How to reach me: markohautala@live.se

 <hr>